Sail128/NeuRBF/blogpost.md

 | Jimmie Kwok        | 5410908    |    2D Image Fitting, Results Processing                    |
 | Kunal Kaushik      | 6050549    |    Hidden Dimensions, Presence of grid-based RBFs                     |

-The notebook used can be found attached to this repo as well as on [kaggle here](https://www.kaggle.com/sail128/neurbf-reproducability-study)
+The notebook used can be found attached to this repo as well as on [Kaggle here](https://www.kaggle.com/sail128/neurbf-reproducability-study)

 ## Introduction